scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade.md

 ---
 layout: docwithnav
-title: Upgrading ThingsBoard PE from AWS Marketplace
+title: Upgrading Pacificsoft PE from AWS Marketplace
-description: Upgrading ThingsBoard PE from AWS Marketplace
+description: Upgrading Pacificsoft PE from AWS Marketplace

 ---

-This guide describes how to upgrade ThingsBoard Professional Edition from AWS Marketplace.
+This guide describes how to upgrade Pacificsoft Professional Edition from AWS Marketplace.

 <ul id="markdown-toc">
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v202" id="markdown-toc-upgrading-to-thingsboard-pe-v202">Upgrading to ThingsBoard PE v.2.0.2</a>
+    <a href="#upgrading-to-thingsboard-pe-v202" id="markdown-toc-upgrading-to-thingsboard-pe-v202">Upgrading to Pacificsoft PE v.2.0.2</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v210" id="markdown-toc-upgrading-to-thingsboard-pe-v210">Upgrading to ThingsBoard PE v.2.1.0</a>
+    <a href="#upgrading-to-thingsboard-pe-v210" id="markdown-toc-upgrading-to-thingsboard-pe-v210">Upgrading to Pacificsoft PE v.2.1.0</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v213" id="markdown-toc-upgrading-to-thingsboard-pe-v213">Upgrading to ThingsBoard PE v.2.1.3</a>
+    <a href="#upgrading-to-thingsboard-pe-v213" id="markdown-toc-upgrading-to-thingsboard-pe-v213">Upgrading to Pacificsoft PE v.2.1.3</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v220" id="markdown-toc-upgrading-to-thingsboard-pe-v220">Upgrading to ThingsBoard PE v.2.2.0</a>
+    <a href="#upgrading-to-thingsboard-pe-v220" id="markdown-toc-upgrading-to-thingsboard-pe-v220">Upgrading to Pacificsoft PE v.2.2.0</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v221" id="markdown-toc-upgrading-to-thingsboard-pe-v221">Upgrading to ThingsBoard PE v.2.2.1</a>
+    <a href="#upgrading-to-thingsboard-pe-v221" id="markdown-toc-upgrading-to-thingsboard-pe-v221">Upgrading to Pacificsoft PE v.2.2.1</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v230" id="markdown-toc-upgrading-to-thingsboard-pe-v230">Upgrading to ThingsBoard PE v.2.3.0</a>
+    <a href="#upgrading-to-thingsboard-pe-v230" id="markdown-toc-upgrading-to-thingsboard-pe-v230">Upgrading to Pacificsoft PE v.2.3.0</a>
   </li>
   <li>
-    <a href="#upgrading-to-thingsboard-pe-v231" id="markdown-toc-upgrading-to-thingsboard-pe-v231">Upgrading to ThingsBoard PE v.2.3.1</a>
+    <a href="#upgrading-to-thingsboard-pe-v231" id="markdown-toc-upgrading-to-thingsboard-pe-v231">Upgrading to Pacificsoft PE v.2.3.1</a>
   </li>
 </ul>

-## Upgrading to ThingsBoard PE v.2.0.2
+## Upgrading to Pacificsoft PE v.2.0.2

-These steps are applicable for ThingsBoard PE with Cassandra v.1.4.
+These steps are applicable for Pacificsoft PE with Cassandra v.1.4.

 {% include templates/upgrade-to-20-notice.md %}

-#### Connect to your ThingsBoard PE v.1.4 instance over SSH.
+#### Connect to your Pacificsoft PE v.1.4 instance over SSH.

 Below is example command as a reference: